Wrongful Death Lawyers in Los Angeles, California

 These are just a few of the compensable damages in wrongful death claims, and more damages may apply depending on your case.

-It is also important to know that in California, the period of time that is considered when assessing damages is either 1) the life expectancy of the deceased, or 2) the remaining life expectancy of the plaintiff, whichever is shorter.
-Ultimately, the jury will decide which damages you are rewarded after hearing your case.
-This is why it’s important to choose a lawyer who knows how to maximize the damages owed to you.
+It is also important to know that in California, the period of time that is considered when assessing wrongful death damages is either 1) the life expectancy of the deceased, or 2) the remaining life expectancy of the plaintiff, whichever is shorter.
+Ultimately, the jury will decide which damages you are awarded after hearing your case.
+This is why it’s important to choose a wrongful death law firm that knows how to maximize the damages owed to you.

 Frequently Asked Questions